Parikshit-Patel16/C-programming/README.md

-In this repo...I am goinf to save all my codes and work for C.
+In this repo...I am going to save all my codes and work for C.